getFrontend/json-car-list/README.md

 # Car Brands and Models List

 This repository contains a comprehensive **JSON dataset** of car brands and their respective models.
-The data is well-structured and covers a wide range of well-known brands, including but not limited to **Honda, BMW, Lexus, Mazda, Toyota, Volkswagen, Mercedes-Benz**, and many more.
+The data is well-structured and covers a wide range of well-known brands, including but not limited to **Tesla, Toyota, BMW, Mercedes-Benz, Audi, Ford, Hyundai, Volkswagen, Honda, Kia, Chevrolet, Porsche, Lexus, Volvo, Nissan, Rivian, Lucid, Polestar, BYD, NIO, Cadillac, Mazda, Subaru, Genesis, Jeep, Ferrari, Lamborghini, McLaren, VinFast, XPeng**, and many more.
 The list is intended to provide developers with an easy-to-use JSON string format that can be integrated into various projects such as car-related apps, websites, or APIs.

 > 💡This repository contains an updated list (the old version was Last Updated: 12/12/2016) and is current as of March 2025.

 <img src="./assets/images/json-car-list-poster.png" alt="Car Brands and Models List by Sergey" />

+## 🚗 Summary

+- Total Car Brands : 111
+- Total Car Models : 1,798

+The JSON file contains a comprehensive collection of car brands from around the world, including traditional manufacturers like Toyota, BMW, and Ford, as well as newer electric vehicle manufacturers like Tesla, Rivian, and NIO.
+Each brand has an associated array of models, ranging from just a few models for some brands to dozens for larger manufacturers.

 ## Features